BGDanny/better-chrome/README.md

 - Notification has a tolerance of up to 10 seconds
 - Keep the options page open to receive reminder notification
 - Pause all video/audio playing before installation
-- Refresh all pages after installation (reload shortcut in popup)
+- Refresh all pages after installation (reload shortcut in option page)
 ## Acknowledgements

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

+Sudoku game made by [Websudoku](https://www.websudoku.com/)